-Pubic lice – also known as crab lice or crabs – are parasites that nest in hirsute areas of the skin, mainly in the pubic area.
-Other parts, such as the armpits, legs, chest, eyelashes, eyebrows, beard and head hair can also be affected.
+Pubic lice – also known as crab lice or crabs – are parasites that nest in hirsute areas of the skin, mainly in the genital area.
+However, they can also affect other regions such as the armpits, breasts, beards or, in rare cases, eyebrows and eyelashes.

 Pubic lice are normally transmitted via intimate contact.
-So they are classified as a sexually transmitted infection (STI).
+They are therefore classified as a sexually transmitted infection (STI).
 More rarely, they are passed on via clothing, bedding, or towels.

 When the lice come into contact with hirsute skin, they lay their eggs there and suck blood.
-Anti-lice creams or shampoos are an effective treatment.
+Anti-lice solutions or creams are an effective treatment.

 What are the symptoms of pubic lice?